 Recent studies show that intermittent fasting can help extend your lifespan and slow down the aging process.
 This is because fasting can help your body regenerate and repair on at the cellular level.
 Fasting also increase BDNF hormone which promotes cognitive health.

-Not surprisingly, if you can improve your lipid profile, gut health, cholesterol and hormonal balance, you might also experience better overall health.
-Another less known effect of intermittent fasting is increase in a growth hormone like equivalent for brain matter, BDNF.
+If you can improve your lipid profile, gut health, cholesterol and hormonal balance, you will also experience better health.
+Another less known effect of intermittent fasting is increase in a growth hormone for brain matter, BDNF.

 BDNF (Brain-Derived Neurotrophic Factor) can help neurogenesis, or the creation of neurons in the brain.
 This is the same neuroprotection you get from good exercise, eating fish and creating mental stimulation.
 It can help protect you from degenerative diseases like Alzheimer and dementia.